 An overlay is a cementitious product that is applied to an existing floor surface.
-Our overlays are usually between 3mm and 10mm in thickness which means most people can fit one into their space.
-If clients have a height allowance available, we always recommend using an overlay such as our PROtop or PROtop Loft products as they are designed to remove many of the inconsistencies with standard concrete, and they can help when your aim is to totally change the look of any existing concrete flooring.
+Our overlays are usually between 3mm and 10mm in thickness which means most people can fit one into their property without causing issues with predetermined ceiling and door heights.
+We always recommend using an overlay such as our environmentally friendly PROtop or PROtop Loft products as they have been designed to remove many of the inconsistencies we associate with standard concrete, and they can help when your aim is to totally change the look of any existing concrete flooring.

-For example, if you like the cloudy grey appearance of our cream finish, then an overlay is the easiest way to ensure you get the best possible results.
-If you have a concrete slab, floor screed, or a tiled floor, there is a decent chance that one of our overlay products will be suitable for creating your polished concrete floor.
+In fact, if you like the cloudy grey appearance of our InfinityFloor Cream finish, then an overlay is usually the easiest way to ensure you get guaranteed results.
+If you have a concrete slab, screed slab, or a tile floor, there is a decent chance that one of our overlay products will be suitable for creating your polished concrete floor.
 Unfortunately, as we don’t work with epoxy products at CARRcrete we are unable to offer overlay services on anhydrite screed flooring.

 The cost of polishing concrete

-If you’re asking about the business costs, then yes, it can cost a small fortune when polishing concrete especially if incorrect tools and equipment are used.
+When we flip it and ask about the business costs, then yes, it can cost a small fortune when polishing concrete especially if incorrect tools and equipment are used.
 Professionals have to learn the most popular techniques and then invest in lots of expensive equipment, tools, machinery and consumables.
 Flooring materials can vary massively in quality and you need to know what works and what doesn’t.
-It can also take a long time to get the best outcomes, and so you have to factor the cost of labour into any calculations and workings.
+It can also take many years of experience to learn how to get the best outcomes with problem concrete, and so you have to factor the cost of labour into any calculations and workings.

-Unfortunately, there isn’t much training available for people who want to learn how to polish concrete, and so most experts have a wealth of hands-on experience.
+Unfortunately, there isn’t much quality training available for people who want to learn how to polish concrete, and so most real experts have a wealth of hands-on experience.
 While we always think you should choose our brand, that is just another reason why you need to research any concrete polishing specialist thoroughly.
-As there is a lack of training, some of our competitors never manage to achieve the best results, and that means you waste your investment.
+As there is this lack of training, some of our competitors never manage to achieve the best results, and that means you’re at risk of wasting your investment.

-Thankfully along with Dave Carr at the helm, CARRcrete employs the most educated and experienced concrete polishing professionals in the country, and so you can trust us to meet and exceed all your expectations.
-We have developed one of the largest portfolios in the industry, and you only have to check online to see hundreds of positive reviews from previous customers.
-Unlike many of the other companies bidding for your money, we develop and design custom machinery and diamond tooling based on our needs and requirements, so when we say our InfinityFloor polishing system is unique we really do mean it.
+Thankfully along with Dave Carr at the helm, CARRcrete employs the most educated and experienced concrete polishing professionals in the country, and so you can trust us to meet and even exceed all your expectations.
+We have developed one of the largest genuine work portfolios in the industry, and you only have to check online to see hundreds of positive reviews from previous customers.
+Unlike many of the other companies bidding for your money, we develop and design our own custom machinery and diamond tooling based on our needs and requirements, so when we say our InfinityFloor polishing system is unique we really do mean it.

-No other group in the country does that, and so we hope you agree that our brand is the safest and most logical choice for all your concrete polishing requirements.
+No other group in the country does this.
+We hope you agree that our brand is the safest and most logical choice for all your concrete polishing requirements.
 Thus, one final time we ask the question – is polished concrete flooring expensive?
 Not when you consider the wealth of experience, knowledge and expertise we put into the polishing of your floor and the duty of care we offer our clients old and new.

-Some last tips for getting a polished concrete floor include:
+Some last tips for getting a quality polished concrete floor include:

-Checking that the company owns their equipment.
+It’s worth checking that the company you choose owns their equipment.
 Some firms will increase their prices by adding rental costs to your bill.
-That is not acceptable, and so you should always look elsewhere if someone tries to do that.
+We don’t believe this to be acceptable, and so you should always look elsewhere if someone tries to do this.

-Anyone who wants to start the ball rolling and receive a free quote or estimate for their polished concrete flooring job just needs to click the appropriate links on this website and make contact with our team.
-We will gather as much information as we require to make the calculations and then provide you with an accurate price for the work.
+If you’re now ready to get the ball rolling and receive a free quote or estimate for your polished concrete flooring project you just need to make contact with our team.
+We will gather as much information as we require to make the calculations and then provide you with an accurate price for the floor finish of your choice.
 If you have any questions about anything, we are only a telephone call or email away!